XQP-Munich/LDPC4QKD/README.md

 ### Contrast with forward error correction

 Contrary to how forward error correction works, distributed source coding does not use generator matrices for the LDPC code.
 This repository does not provide generator matrices (though calculating them from the parity check matrices is straightforward).

 Our decoder implementation operates on a bit-string (noisy version of true message) and its correct syndrome.
 This is different from what is used for forward error correction (as in e.g. [AFF3CT](https://github.com/aff3ct/aff3ct)), where the decoder operates on only the noisy codeword.
 (The noisy codeword is the result of transmitting the codeword (true message encoded using a generator matrix) via a noisy channel.)

 ## How to use

+For a Python wrapper of the main library functionality, see [Py_LDPC4QKD](https://github.com/XQP-Munich/Py_LDPC4QKD).

 In order to use all the functionality provided in this repository, install
 - CMake (at least version 3.19)
-- C++ compiler (supporting C++20; parts of the project also work with only C++17)
+- C++ compiler (supporting C++20)
 - Julia (at least version 1.6)

 For how to use the provided Julia code, see directory `codes`.
 No familiarity with the Julia programming language is required.